vlaya17/twitterbot/README.md

 ## Usage

-Create account, query and reply file profiles (examples are present in profiles folder).
+Create account, query, reply and limit file profiles (examples are present in profiles folder).
 See https://github.com/taspinar/twitterscraper (2.2.2 Examples of advanced queries) to know how to format your query.
 The query will be used to find tweets to reply to.